Vanbliser/studypadi/README.md

   $ docker run --name mysql-db -e MYSQL_ROOT_PASSWORD='Mys&l_D3' -p 3307:3306 -v mysql-volume:/var/lib/mysql -d mysql
   ```
   Going forward, like when you restart your laptop, you just need to run `docker container start mysql-db`
 - Rename the .environ.test file to .environ, and update the EMAIL_USER and EMAIL_APP_PASSWORD variable to your gmail value.
 Research on how to get it.
 This will enable OTP to be sent when registering users.
+Also add your openai key with access to gpt-4o-mini model.
 - start the application: You can use gunicorn web server or django builtin server:
   `gunicorn studypadi.wsgi:application --bind 0.0.0.0:8000`
   OR